 Your Ninebot electric scooter emits different types of beeps, each corresponding to a specific situation.
 This sound language is based on the frequency, duration, and timing of the beep.
 It can be a simple "single beep" or a series of more complex sounds.

-Once you learn to recognize them, these sounds become true indicators of your machine's health.
+Once you learn to recognize them, these sounds become true health indicators for your device.

-Beeps at startup: think about the Ninebot app
+Beeps at startup: think of the Ninebot app

-While driving: watch out for the battery or sensors
+While riding: watch out for the battery or sensors

-A beep that occurs while you are driving can be a sign of a more serious technical problem.
-This can range from a battery running low to engine overheating, to a sensor that is not functioning properly.
+A beep that occurs while you are riding may be a sign of a more concrete technical problem.
+This can range from a battery nearing the end of its charge to motor overheating, or a sensor that is not functioning properly.

-Electric Scooter F3 Pro E Ninebot by Segway: Urban and Ultra Practical - Weebot
+F3 Pro E Ninebot by Segway Electric Scooter: Urban and Ultra Practical - Weebot

 Sound codes to signal a technical error